 Best Place to Stay in Arorangi: Castaway Resort

 Arguably the most stunning spot in the Cook Islands – Aitutaki takes everything Rarotonga offers and brings it up to the next level, whilst adding on a touch of seclusion.

-Aitutaki accommodation is mostly expensive and there isn’t really a bad place to stay on the island due to its small size.
-If you can stretch the budget then Aitutaki is a must-do.
+The resorts on the island are mostly expensive and there isn’t really a bad place to stay on the island due to its small size.
+We’ve written a guide to the best Aitutaki accommodation and if you can stretch the budget then it’s well worth it.

 Best Place to Stay on Aitutaki: Aitutaki Lagoon Private Resort

 What to Look for When Choosing a Resort or Hotel in Rarotonga?

 Many Rarotonga resorts will offer free hire of snorkelling gear such as snorkels and flippers.
 In our Rarotonga packing list, we recommend bringing your own, but sometimes that’s not convenient.